galenhuntington/g56/README.md

 477826981519; 291424773082; 715717764608.
 ```

+We then write these in base 56.
+The last number, for example, becomes
+`PBZE800`.
+We assemble the three blocks, and remove the two `0`s on
-The result has two `0`s on the end, which we remove, to yield the
+the end, to yield the final encoding:
-encoding:

 ```
 FTbpRez9R8v9x2PBZE8